ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 that it have the same Organizational Domain as an Authenticated Identifier (a condition known as "relaxed alignment") or that it be identical to the domain of the Authenticated Identifier (a condition known as "strict alignment").
-The choice of relaxed or strict alignment is left to the domain owner and is expressed in the domain's DMARC policy record.
+The choice of relaxed or strict alignment is left to the Domain Owner and is expressed in the domain's DMARC policy record.
 Domain names in this context are to be compared in a case-insensitive manner, per [@!RFC4343].

 It is important to note that Identifier Alignment cannot occur with a